-The Gallery at the Old Schwamb Mill features several art exhibitions held throughout the year, each focusing on a variety of media and the professional work of local artists.
+The Gallery at the Old Schwamb Mill features several art exhibitions held throughout the year, focusing on a variety of media and the professional work of local artists as well as on history and Mill-related topics.
 The Gallery is open during regular Mill hours, Tuesdays and Saturdays from 10 am to 4 pm.

 In 1969 Patricia Fitzmaurice took a bike ride.
 Pedaling down Arlington’s Lowell Street, she discovered a quirky down-at-its-heels mill building.
 Peeking in the window, she was enchanted by a woodworking mill frozen in time with honey- colored wood, hand tools burnished from long use, and sturdy machines powered by leather belts.
 Told it was soon to be flattened, she rallied an intrepid cadre of backers to form the Old Schwamb Mill Trust to preserve the Old Schwamb Mill and its contents.